usnistgov/SimulatedRadarWaveformGenerator/README.md

 ## 4.2.
 Run from Deployed Executable

 ### 4.2.1.
 Compile from Source
-To generate an executable for the GUI tool:
+To generate an executable for the software tool:
 * Use either mcc see compileSimulatedRadarWG.m, or use the MATLAB deployment tool "deploytool".
-* All necessary toolboxes are required during compilation in addition to the MATLAB Compiler
+* All necessary toolboxes are required during compilation in addition to the MATLAB Compiler.

 ### 4.2.2.
-Precompiled Executable
-If a precompiled executable is needed, please contact us.

-# 5. Prerequisites for Deployment:
+Prerequisites for Deployment:
 For running a precompiled executable,  MATLAB prerequisites for deployment must be installed.
 Instructions can be found in [Matlab Prerequisites](docs/Matlab_Prerequisites.txt).

-# 6. Waveform Generation:
+# 5. Waveform Generation:
 The first tab in the application is for generating waveforms.
 Five modulation bins are available.
 You can set the number of waveforms and the sampling frequency.
 The random waveform parameters are selected according to Table 1 in [1].
 For P0N#2, the type of phase coding can also be changed.

 ![alt text][GUI]